semmypurewal/BeginningJavaScript/08-objects/readme.md

 The trade-off is that there is no concrete ordering of the values in an object, unlike an array where there is a clear sense of the order that the data is stored.
+Ordering matters for some sets of data but not others, so whether this is good or bad depends on the types you are storing.

 But like an array, if we try to access an element that doesn't exist we get the special JavaScript value `undefined` as a result.

     greetings["swahili"];
     //=> undefined